Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Today, we are making Thai basil chicken, also known as ‘Gai Pad Krapow,’ a flavorful Thai dish featuring chicken, sautéed garlic, chilies, and generous amounts of Thai basil.
+Today, we will prepare Thai basil chicken, commonly referred to as “Gai Pad Krapow,” a distinguished Thai dish characterized by its combination of chicken, sautéed garlic, chilies, and an ample quantity of Thai basil.

-Chicken Breast, Garlic Cloves, Red Chilies, Oyster, Dark Soy Sauce, Fish Sauce, Brown Sugar, Basil, Onion and Leeks (Optional).
+Chicken Breast, Garlic Cloves, Red Chilies, Oyster, Dark Soy Sauce, Fish Sauce, Brown Sugar, Basil, Onion and Leeks.

 Finely chop the onions, red chilies, garlic, and leeks.
 Thoroughly wash the chicken breast and cut it into cubes.
 If you are using ground chicken, do not wash it.
 Add cooking oil to the wok.